 – How do you bring the colour back and take awesome underwater photos with a point & shoot camera?

-– Bring some light underwater – Use a strobe or the internal flash on your camera:
+STROBES: Bring some light underwater.
+You can use a strobe or the internal flash on your camera or bring sternal strobes.

 Adjusting White Balance (if your camera has it) is better than using filters because it is adjusts for the colour absorption at the specific depth you are snapping pics.
 Your camera does this by using white as a base line.
 You tell the camera that a slate is white.
 It then alters the info coming from the sensor to ‘see’ the slate as white, which corrects for the colour absorption.
 Remember to readjust the white balance when changing depth.